terence410/ultimate-text-to-image/README.md

 new UltimateTextToImage("text", {fontFamily: "Noto Sans TC Medium"});
 ```

+** Testing above is done on Windows, the behaviors may be different on Linux

 As a final conclusion, I recommend you to install the font into system and use actual font name to reduce any unclear outcome.
 You can still use registerFont, but be sure you did enough testing on it.